chaitanyadevle/django_tenants_q/README.md

-- Refer to settings required by *django_tenant_schemas* mentioned [here](https://django-tenant-schemas.readthedocs.io/en/latest/install.html)
+- Refer to settings required by *django_tenants* mentioned [here](https://django-tenants.readthedocs.io/en/latest/install.html)

-- Setup *django_tenant_schemas* as per the instructions in the above mentioned link.
-This will take care of setting up of *django_tenant_schemas*.
+- Setup *django_tenants* as per the instructions in the above mentioned link.
+This will take care of setting up of *django_tenants*.

 - Add *django_q* to TENANT_APPS setting.
 This will setup models like Task, Schedule on every tenant post migrations.